qxcodefup/arcade/base/goiabas/Readme.md

-# @goiabas - pegar do pé do vizinho
+# Pegar do pé do vizinho

 ![_](cover.jpg)